LukeShortCloud/rootpages/src/openstack/tripleo.rst

    ControlPlaneDefaultRoute: <UNDERCLOUD_IP_OR_ROUTER>
    EC2MetadataIp: <UNDERCLOUD_IP>

 Configure the Overcloud access to the public Internet.
 Define the default router for the External network, DNS resolvers, and the NTP servers.
 It is important the DNS is setup correctly because if chronyc fails to resolve the NTP servers then it will not try to resolve them again.
-DNS is also reuqired to download and install additional TripleO packages.
+DNS is also required to download and install additional TripleO packages.

 ::